South Carolina vs. Mississippi State Women's Basketball Predictions & Picks - January 7

 South Carolina Performance Insights

-- The Gamecocks are outscoring opponents by 39.8 points per game with a +517 scoring differential overall.
-They put up 90.8 points per game (fourth in college basketball) and give up 51 per outing (sixth in college basketball).
+- The Gamecocks outscore opponents by 39.8 points per game (scoring 90.8 points per game to rank fourth in college basketball while allowing 51.0 per outing to rank seventh in college basketball) and have a +517 scoring differential overall.

-- The Gamecocks score 100.8 points per game at home, compared to 79.4 points per game in away games, a difference of 21.4 points per contest.
+- The Gamecocks are scoring 100.8 points per game when playing at home.
+When playing on the road, they are averaging 79.4 points per contest.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.